 Axi UK offers 24/5 online customer support to traders via the following channels:

 1) Live chat support: The Axi live chat can be accessed via an icon on every page of their website and is available 24/5 Monday to Friday.
-When our team tested the online live chat support, we got a response as soon as we started the chat and there was no wait time and the answers to our questions are relevant.
+When our team tested the online live chat support, we got a response as soon as we started the chat and there was no wait time and the answers to our questions were relevant.

 Axi uses has a chatbot that suggests articles and possible answers to your questions when you first initiate a chat.
 To transfer to a live agent, click on ‘Get in touch’. you will be required to provide your email address and name to chat with the live agent.